synnobra/NorSynthClinical-PHI/README.md

 The verified version of the reference standard is the "reference_standard_annotated.txt" file.

 The reference standard is made by Synnøve Bråten.
 It was made as a part of the master thesis in the Joint Master's Programme in Health Informatics at Stockholm University/Karolinska Institutet.
-The paper describing the work will be published soon.
+The paper describing the work is available here: https://daisy.dsv.su.se/fil/visa?id=230054.